Aix-les-Bains: Hydrotherapy

 Springs, gushing on the hillsides, through two holes in the cliff, were already known to the Celts (the Allobroges tribe), who worshipped them under the auspices of the god Borvo.
 Attached to the city of Vienne, after the conquest of Caesar, the Roman vicus of Aquae (Aix) grew around a first-class bathing establishment, continually improved and expanded.
 Therefore, this tradition of baths was permanently preserved over the centuries.
 There are also testimonies of the presence of King Henry IV in 1600, who washed in the unique Roman swimming pool still accessible at the time, called the Royal Bath.
-In 1783, through the subsidies of King Victor Amadeus III, a first modern thermal hotel was built.
+In 1783, through the subsidies of Victor Amadeus III, a first modern thermal hotel was built.
 These thermal baths, several times enlarged (1818 to 1856–1860), naturally became the national baths during the incorporation of Savoy into France in 1860.
 New buildings completed the complex in 1897, and especially in 1934.
 In 1996, a new state institution, the Thermes Chevalley were inaugurated, relying on several new deep catchment sources.

 The underground travel of the waters, from the opposite shore of the lake (more than thirty years at 2 km deep), explains its temperature of 46°.
-Many sources provide calcium, sulphated, silica-rich waters which are very slightly radioactive at 45° or cold, and finally with bicarbonatees.
+Many sources provide calcium, sulphated, silica-rich waters which are very slightly radioactive at 45° or cold, and finally with bicarbonates.
 They, according to their origin and their temperature, are used either for showers or baths, in a swimming-pool, or to drink.
 These warm waters are especially indicated for degenerative rheumatism such as lumbar or cervical arthritis, osteoarthritis, sciatica, acute lumbago, recurrent arthritis of the hands, knee osteoarthritis, and for inflammatory rheumatism and spontylarthrite rheumatism.
 The use of sources is also beneficial for the algodystrophy, tendonitis, and phlebological problems (chronic venous insufficiency, suites and sequelae of thrombosis, lymphatic insufficiency, Raynaud's disease), on the other hand, these waters are contraindicated for the varicose ulcer, stroke or recent cardiac events.
 The cure techniques are the use of showers, individual enclosure (Berthollet), physiotherapy, mud application, underwater showers, and rehabilitation in a swimming pool.
 By their calming of the nervous system, the waters can cause euphoric relaxation.